A Guide to Understanding, Downloading, and Following Our Routes

 If you’re using a smartphone to navigate, load the file into at least two different apps, in case you have any issues with your primary source of navigation.
 And make sure you have a backup cache battery, ideally in addition to a way of charging your device on the trail, whether it be a solar panel or dynamo driven.

-Whatever app you choose, just make sure you’re familiar with it!
-As a general note, programs like Gaia GPS and others also allow users to download the relevant maps for their ride that can be accessed offline.
+Whatever app you choose, just make sure you’re familiar with it.
+As a general note, programs like Gaia GPS, Mapout, AlpineQuest and others also allow users to download the relevant maps for their ride that can be accessed offline.
 We’d suggest also downloading a buffer map of the surrounding area, in case you stray off your route.

-We also highly recommend downloading a copy of the route into Ride With GPS’ own app (even if you don’t download the relevant maps), as this will allow you to access POIs and all their details, along with profiles, distances, and stats that can be seen on our embedded maps.
+We also highly recommend downloading a copy of the route into Ride With GPS’ own app (even if you don’t download the relevant maps), as this will guarantee you can access POIs and all their details, along with profiles, distances, and stats that can be seen on our embedded maps.

-Additionally, we recommend supplementing a specialist navigation app like Gaia with a free, easy to learn one like Maps.me as a backup.
+Additionally, we recommend supplementing a specialist, paid navigation app like Gaia with a free, easy to learn one like Maps.me as a backup.
 Maps.me is a useful way of seeing major road arteries around the route; these can serve as bailout option in a technical or medical emergency.

 If traveling solo, we’d always advise forwarding a track of your intended route to a friend or relative, and considering the likes of SPOT Tracker too.